szymonzys/minido2mqtt/DOCS.md

 - **minido_link** is link service between TCPCLient/Serial conectivity to MINIDO and MQTT.
 It directly transmits minido packages in its raw/binary format and place it into the MQTT topic.
 It constitutes **LOW protocol**.

-- **minido_home** is bridge service between LOW protocl and Home Assistant MQTT Item (https://www.home-assistant.io/integrations/mqtt/).
+- **minido_home** is bridge service between LOW protocl and [Home Assistant MQTT](https://www.home-assistant.io/integrations/mqtt/) item.
 It allowes for storing configurations for each MINIDO item.
-It supports Home Assistant discovery messages for configured items.
+It supports [Home Assistant discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) messages for configured items.
 It constitutes **HOME protocol**.